 As Trish Kim, founder of Staged Interior and lead stager, said: “It was so large that it was a little daunting, almost medieval.
 It needed lots of large furniture, but the real task was to make it feel welcoming.”

 All staging projects have their challenges and this home had some rarely-seen ones: large paneled rooms, many extraordinary chandeliers, and five wood-burning fireplaces.
-We thought you would like to see some of the staging ideas Trish used to make the home feel more welcoming to potential buyers, in case you are lucky enough to list a home as large and as stately as this one.
+We thought you would like to see some of the staging ideas Trish used to make the home feel more welcoming to potential buyers.

 Easy for Entertaining, yet Cozy for Living?